First Blood (short story)

-"First Blood" is a short story by F. Scott Fitzgerald, originally published in the April 5, 1930 issue of The Saturday Evening Post, illustrated by Harry Russell Ballinger.
-It was later included in his 1935 short story collection Taps at Reveille.
+"First Blood" is a short story by American writer F. Scott Fitzgerald, originally published in the April 5, 1930 issue of The Saturday Evening Post and illustrated by Harry Russell Ballinger.
+The story centers on teenage rebellion by Josephine Perry, a wealthy Chicago socialite.
+It is the first of the five-part "Josephine Perry" stories.
+Scribner's included the work in his 1935 short story collection Taps at Reveille.